 - 22. States decreasing property requirements to vote and increasing the number of white male voters (Begins in Jefferson's time and escalates in Jackson's.
 States vary; in the North some free blacks vote.) - 23.
 Political parties shifting to volatile nominating conventions, a method first used by the American Party (nativism) - 24.
 Immigration and rise of nativism as a political party - Irish mainly to the Northeast, type of work, their religion - Germans mainly to the new Northwest, type of work - 25.
 Cotton gin, inventor and role in the westward expansion of slavery - 26.
 Cotton textile mills, Lowell Mills in New England (but British textile mills were the major purchasers of Southern cotton) - 27.
-New internal improvements in transportation mainly in the North-canals, turnpikes (toll roads), and later railroad (Erie Canal See primaries in Chapter 8.) - 28.
-New means of transportation-Conestoga wagons, steamboats, steamships, clipper ships - 29.
+New internal improvements in transportation mainly in the North-canals, turnpikes (toll roads), and later railroad (Erie Canal See primaries in Chapter 8.) - New means of transportation-Conestoga wagons, steamboats, steamships, clipper ships - 29.
 New agricultural machinery-Deere plow, McCormick reaper

 The Concept Exam will consist of a variety of types of questions ranging from multiple choice questions to short essay.
 The total value is 50 points.
-The Required Concepts folder contains a list of all concepts, including which apply to Unit 2.
-One week before the opening of the Unit Concepts Exam, I will place a specific list here if one or more students post in Course Questions that he or she would like to see that list.
-You will then know all possible questions, but you will not know which one you will be asked on your exam.
+The Required Concepts folder contains a list of all concepts, including which apply to Unit 1.
+I will explain in class any concept that will be on the exam.
 (FYI: I create my tests in sets so they vary for students.)
-All Concepts exams are 25 minutes.
-The Concepts Exam for Unit 2 consists of 10 multiple choice definitions of concepts at 4 points each.
-You have a short essay to answer for 10 points.
-Using 2 of the concepts you are asked, you give examples of uses of that concept in Unit 2.